Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: The algorithm

 \begin{remark} From a practical point of view, we advise to consider in the money paths in the chaos expansion as it was already noticed in~\cite{LS01}.
 Hence, the set $\{Z_{T_k}^{(m)} \ge C_{p, n|\sigma_k}^{(m)}(\hl_k^M)\}$ is replaced by $\{Z_{T_k}^{(m)} > 0\} \cup \{Z_{T_k}^{(m)} \ge C_{p, n|\sigma_k}^{(m)}(\hl_k^M)\}$ and the coefficients of the chaos expansion are given by

 This modification does not change the theoretical analysis of the algorithm but improves its numerical behavior. \end{remark}

 Our algorithm is designed as a black box taking as inputs simulations of the Brownian motion and the corresponding payoff process.
-From practical point of view, it means that you can design the implementation in such as way that pricing a new product simply amounts to implementing the discretization of the model and the computation of the payoff.
+From a practical point of view, you can design the implementation in such as way that pricing a new product simply amounts to implementing the discretization of the model and the computation of the payoff.